Call for Evidence

 - The role played by legal consent of the parents in any adoption, how consent was given, what effect it had on children whose parents did not consent, and how the standards of consent have changed since the 1950s?

 - How the lack of recognition of the impact of adoption practices between 1949 and 1976 has affected those whose child was adopted or who were adopted as a child during this time?

 Important information about making a submission

 Please read this section before making a submission.
 This information is particularly important for people making written submissions in an individual capacity, and about their own lived experience.
-If you are making a submission in an individual capacity about your own lived experience, please consider using our survey to submit your views.

 Written evidence must address the terms of reference as set out above, but please note that submissions do not have to address every point.
 Guidance on giving evidence to a select committee of the House of Commons is available here.

 In line with the general practice of select committees the Joint Committee on Human Rights is not able to take up individual cases.
 If you would like political support or advice you may wish to contact your local Member of Parliament.